atikurrajib/atikurrajib/README.md

 As a proactive .NET Developer with a strong knowledge in full-stack web development, actively engage in projects, coding competitions, and collaborative learning to sharpen my skills.
 I believe in the power of innovation and teamwork to create impactful solutions.

-In my fun time, I work on game development through my gaming concepts.
+Additionally, I work on game development through my gaming knowledge.
 Although it is all about fun.
 My focus is on crafting compelling game-play, optimizing real-time performance, and pushing the creativity.

 Open to collaboration on innovative projects of AI, .NET, and Game Development.